Skip to main content

 Current Car Loan Rates in Germany (2026)

 To judge whether early repayment or refinancing makes sense for you, it helps to know the current market.
 Rate movements are linked to ECB interest rate policy.
-If you are financing an electric car specifically, take a look at our EV subsidy and loan guide for government grants that can reduce your total cost by up to 6,000 EUR.
+If you are financing an electric car specifically, check our EV subsidy and loan guide for the funding programmes that currently apply.

 MetricValue